mbtown01/frosti/docs/setup.md

 We're using docker-compose to encapsulate the entire set of runtime dependencies.
-This includes not only python and the modules, but also any libraries that need to be installed in support of python-land *plus* all the services like influx and grafana that run in support of the thermostat.
+This includes not only python and the modules, but also any libraries that need to be installed in support of python-land *plus* all the services like postgres and grafana that run in support of the thermostat.

 Containers are ephemeral, and once spun down any content generated in the container is destroyed.
 This docker-compose setup injects the rpt source tree